YaLTeR/plitki/README.md

 This crate implements reading and writing of the `.qua` map format (used by the [Quaver] VSRG) and conversion to and from `plitki-core`'s `Map` type.
 Conversion correctness and losslessness is thoroughly tested, however panic safety currently isn't.
 It's likely that trying to convert a specifically constructed `.qua` to a `Map` will cause panics.

+### `plitki-audio`

+A simple audio engine built with `rodio`, used by plitki UIs.

 ### `plitki-ui-wayland`

-A simple UI for playing `.qua` maps using low-level Wayland bindings ([`smithay-client-toolkit`](https://lib.rs/crates/smithay-client-toolkit)) and [`glium`](https://lib.rs/crates/glium).
+A UI for playing `.qua` maps using low-level Wayland bindings ([`smithay-client-toolkit`](https://lib.rs/crates/smithay-client-toolkit)) and [`glium`](https://lib.rs/crates/glium).
 My interest in this somewhat dropped due to lack of audio timing interfaces in [`rodio`](https://lib.rs/crates/rodio) at the time.
 Currently somewhat bitrotted and doesn't always show a window from the first try for some reason.

 There are a few interesting things `plitki-ui-wayland` does.